Anthony LaPaglia

-LaPaglia won a Primetime Emmy Award for his role as Simon Moon in the television sitcom Frasier (2000–2004).
-He has also appeared in films such as Betsy's Wedding (1990), Empire Records (1995), Autumn in New York (2000), Lantana (2001), Balibo (2009), Holding the Man (2015), Annabelle: Creation (2017), and Nitram (2021), the lattermost of which earned him an AACTA Award.
+Anthony LaPaglia (/ləˈpɑːliə/ lə-PAH-lee-ə, [laˈpaʎʎa]; born 31 January 1959) is an Australian actor.
+Known for his roles on stage and screen he has received several accolades including three AACTA Awards, a Primetime Emmy Award, and a Tony Award.

+For his starring role as Jack Malone on the American television crime drama series Without a Trace (2002–09), he received a Golden Globe Award in 2004.
+For his role as Simon Moon on the NBC sitcom Frasier (2000–04) he won the Primetime Emmy Award.
+On stage, he starred in the 1997 Broadway revival of the Arthur Miller play A View from the Bridge for which he won the Tony Award for Best Actor in a Play.

+He has won three AACTA Awards, Best Actor in a Leading Role for Lantana (2001) and Balibo (2009), and Best Actor in a Supporting Role for Nitram (2021).
+He acted in many feature and TV films, among them So I Married an Axe Murderer (1993), Empire Records (1995), Sweet and Lowdown (1999), and Road to Perdition (2002).
+He voiced a skua in Happy Feet (2006) and its 2011 sequel.

-Early life
+Early life and education

-LaPaglia was born in Adelaide, South Australia, the son of Maria Johannes (née Brendel), a secretary and model, and Gedio "Eddie" LaPaglia (deceased), an auto mechanic and car dealer.
+LaPaglia was born in Adelaide, South Australia, the son of Maria Johannes (née Brendel), a secretary and model, and Egidio "Eddie" LaPaglia, an auto mechanic and car dealer.
 LaPaglia's mother was Dutch, and his father emigrated from Bovalino, Calabria, Italy, at the age of eighteen.
 His younger brother, Jonathan LaPaglia, is also an actor, and his other brother, Michael, is a car wholesaler in Los Angeles.
 LaPaglia attended Rostrevor College and Norwood High School.

 LaPaglia was working in Adelaide as a shoe salesman for Florsheim Shoes in the early 1980s.
 He asked to be transferred to the US and continued working there while studying acting as he was rejected by the prestigious Sydney drama school NIDA.
 LaPaglia first began his venture into dramatic art in his late teens, when he enrolled in an acting course at the South Australian Castings Agency (SA Castings) in Adelaide.
 The two-and-half-year course was to be supplemented with a further three months, which would have included a "boot camp" and a trial listing with SA Castings.
 After completing one-and-a-half years of the course, LaPaglia left Adelaide for Los Angeles.